Cyfrin/aderyn/CONTRIBUTING.md

 1. [Install Rust](https://www.rust-lang.org/tools/install),
 2. Clone this repo and `cd aderyn/`
-3. Run `make` .
+3. Run `just` .
 Make sure to have tools listed at the top of the Makefile installed in your computer.
 4. Work on the issue, write unit tests.
 Use `cargo test <test-name>` to test.
 Feel free to add solidity files to `tests/contract-playground`.
 5. Run `cargo prep -n playground` to generate the report for the same.
 Run `cargo prep` to see all available reports.
 6. Once happy with the work, run `cargo blesspr` to "polish" your PR so CI can be happy.